Creating labs with checker

 The present and absent fields are regular expression patterns that are preprocessed similarly to a correct answer.
 However, they don’t have to exactly match (start the pattern with ^ and end it with $ if you want an exact match).
 Again, one or more spaces are interpreted as allowing 0 or more spaces.

-A hint has a default index of 0, that is, it checks attempt0 against the pattern correct0.
+A hint has a default index of 0, that is, it checks the first attempt0 against first correct pattern.
 If you want to check an index other than 0, add an index field and provide an integer.

 A hint can include an examples field, which must then contain an array of examples which are used as tests.
 Each example is an array of Strings; each element corresponds to the indexes.
 On load the system will verify that each example will report the matching hint (this helps ensure that the hint order is sensible).